joshholt/Sapphire-Documentation/articles/single-committer-process.markdown

 Decision Points
 ==============================================================================

-When you an idea or a task the you need to code your will want to create a local topic branch ( Because branches are cheap in GIT ).
+When you have an idea or a task that you need to code, you will want to create a local topic branch ( Because branches are cheap in GIT ).

 	// First ensure that your master is up-to-date git checkout master